 Leading the pack for influencer platforms is Instagram.
 Building a large following on Instagram is easier than a few of the other influencer platforms, and it’s easier for marketers to view metrics to make sure their campaigns are running successfully.
 After Instagram, the most popular platforms are Twitter, Facebook, and YouTube.
 Being able to track these metrics and successes is vital in affiliate marketing.

 Influencer marketing has been around for a few years, but the market and best practices are still being developed.
 Just like traditional media marketing, influencer marketing is a proven and viable source of revenue.
 There’s an opportunity for performance ad networks and affiliates to join the scene.
-On January 18th, influencer marketing experts will join a HasOffers webinar to present:
+On January 18th, influencer marketing experts joined a HasOffers webinar to present:

 - Why influencer marketing isn’t just a trend, but a valuable revenue source